-|Home - Hal and Dee at the Movies||Mail Hal C F Astell - Site Map|
+|Home - Hal and Dee at the Movies||Mail Hal - Site Map|

 Change in the IMDb Top 250

 When I moved to the US in 2004, I wasn't allowed to work until the government gave me permission.
-That took six months to grant and I took advantage of the free time to delve into classic film courtesy of the newfound wonder (to me) of cable television and Turner Classic Movies.
+That took six months to grant and I took advantage of the free time to delve into classic film courtesy of the newfound wonder (to me) of cable television and, in particular, Turner Classic Movies.
 While I watched as much as I could generally, I also tried to have some focus to ensure I was finding an appropriate grounding.

-There are many lists of 'the greatest films of all time'.
+There are many lists of "the greatest films of all time".
 I maintain archived copies of a bunch of Top 100 Lists here at Dawtrina.com, for example, and there are plenty of others out there to play with.
 These are generally static lists, created by a single person or a focused group of people, and that's fine.
 However, there's another list that's been around for a long while that is constantly updated and it's voted for by the largest audience of film fans there is: people who frequent the Internet Movie Database.

-Put simply, they filter down to theatrical features that have received a certain number of votes (I can't find the current threshold but it used to be 25,000), then reject what appears to be bad data.
+Put simply, they filter down to feature films that have received a certain number of votes (which is currently 25,000), then reject what appears to be bad data.
 They do a pretty good job.

 Some flaws are still obvious, of course.
 This is based on popular voting, so it's open to the tyranny of the majority.
 It's not too surprising to find a strong bias towards recent pictures, especially big Hollywood blockbusters which leap into the list on release and then slowly (or quickly) drop back out again.